-- IEC 60364-7-710: Electrical installation requirements for medical locations - EN 62040-3: Electromagnetic compatibility for UPS systems - EN 50272-2: Standard for batteries - ISO 8528-1: Standard for gen-set operating theatres and vital treatment where failure of the supply can cause danger to life), the use of unearthed systems (IT) is a requirement, as an interruption to the power supply is potentially life-threatening to the patients being treated.
+- IEC 60364-7-710: Electrical installation requirements for medical locations - IEC 62040-2: Electromagnetic compatibility for UPS systems - IEEE 1184: Guide for Batteries for Uninterruptible Power Supply Systems - ISO 8528-1: Standard for gen-set

+In Group 2, rooms (medical locations where applied parts are used in applications such as intracardiac procedures, operating theaters and vital treatment where failure of the supply can cause danger to life), the use of unearthed systems (IT) is a requirement, as an interruption to the power supply is potentially life-threatening to the patients being treated.
 Treatments cannot be interrupted or repeated and test results need to be saved.
 The mandatory use of the IT system means the medical electrical devices/systems remain active on a first fault and there is no dangerous increase in the touch voltage.
 The distribution system should facilitate the automatic changeover from the main distribution system to the electrical safety power source which feeds the essential loads.
 This automatic changeover device requires a "safe separation" between systems: